That nagging knee pain during your morning walk. The shoulder ache when you reach for something high. The stiffness that greets you each morning.

 Your Solution: The SLR Framework

 The SLR framework is a simple, proven method used by physiotherapists across the UK.
+I use it with all my Joint Pain Programme participants, and it works.
 It helps you stay active whilst managing discomfort safely.

 SLR stands for: